CyDefOps/project-killchain/README.md

-Cam is Security Operations Manager at Snowplow Analytics, Offensive Security Researcher at Cyber Defence Operations (CyDefOps) and Technical Advisory Board at NCFE
+Cam is Senior Security Engineer at Snowplow Analytics, Defensive Security Researcher at Cyber Defence Operations (CyDefOps) and Technical Advisory Board at NCFE

 ----